PO Box 305

 I have been the master of ceremony at bluegrass festivals since 1998.
-Some of them include: Sterling Park Bluegrass Festival, Sterling CT, Whites Beach Bluegrass Festival, Brunswick, ME, Basin Bluegrass Festival, Brandon, VT, Jenny brook Bluegrass Festival, Weston, VT.
-Kissimmee Kiwannis in Florida and Great American Bluegrass Festival in Dothan, AL. I have also Emceed benefits and single day shows including the Caouette Scholarship Fund and Fall Jamborees in New England.
+Some of them include: Pemi Valley Bluegrass Festival, Basin Bluegrass Festival, Brandon, VT, Jenny brook Bluegrass Festival, Weston, VT.
+Kissimmee Kiwannis in Florida and Great American Bluegrass Festival in Dothan, AL. Yeehaw Junction Bluegrass Festival in Florida.
+I have also Emceed benefits and single day shows including the Caouette Scholarship Fund and Fall Jamborees in New England.

 As leader of a New England based Bluegrass Band for 13 years, I have intimate knowledge of the coordination and timing required for a smooth flowing successful presentation of bands.
 Through my association with the Bluegrass Gospel Sing and Jam ministry since the year 2000, I have preached and interacted with crowds in hundreds of settings and feel completely at ease with an audience.
 As a salesman for 9 years in the printing field, I understand many of the basic elements of salesmanship including presentation, which I feel is an important part of the job of the Emcee.
 I was a customer service representative for 16 years including face to face communication and handling difficult negotiations with happy and overbearing customers.
 (Not that we have any of them at bluegrass festivals!)